San Fernando Valley Expungement Attorney

-WHAT DOES IT REALLY MEAN IF YOU EXPUNGE YOUR CRIMINAL CASE IN LOS ANGELES?
+WHAT DOES IT REALLY MEAN IF YOU EXPUNGE YOUR CRIMINAL CASE IN THE SAN FERNANDO VALLEY?

 CAN EVERY CASE BE EXPUNGED OR DISMISSED?

-ARE THERE ANY OTHER MOTIONS THAT CAN BE FILED ALONG WITH AN EXPUNGEMENT, TO MINIMIZE THE EFFECTS OF A CONVICTION?
+OTHER MOTIONS TO MINIMIZE THE EFFECTS OF A CONVICTION

 WHEN CAN I SEEK AN EXPUNGEMENT OR DISMISSAL?

 California Penal Code section 1203.4 PC gives people such as yourself the opportunity to clear up any mess that may have landed on your criminal record.
-They can do that by getting help from an expungement attorney in Encino, CA.
+They can do that by getting help from an expungement attorney.

 When your criminal record is expunged you will be relieved of any penalties that may have resulted from the conviction.
-To get your record expunged you will need the assistance of a qualified and experienced Los Angeles Criminal Attorney because the process can become long and complicated.
-Call our office to speak with our expungement lawyer in Los Angeles, CA.
+To get your record expunged you will need the assistance of a qualified and experienced criminal lawyers because the process can become long and complicated.
+Call the Hedding Law Firm for help.

 Not every person with a criminal record is eligible for an expungement.
 Generally, if you were convicted of a misdemeanor or a felony and have successfully completed probation, and are not currently facing a crime, on probation for another crime, or serving a sentence, you would be eligible.
-Make sure you discuss all these issues with an expungement attorney in Van Nuys, CA.
+Make sure you discuss all these issues with an attorney.

 Most sex crimes are not eligible to be expunged and crimes that are classified as serious or violent felonies will not be eligible to be expunged.
 Most times, a simple phone call will give you the answers as to whether your case is eligible to be expunged or not.